pingcap/docs-cn/br/br-log-command-line.md

 ./br log resume --task-name=pitr --pd=172.16.102.95:2379
 ```

-### Stop the backup task (permanently)
+### Stop and restart a backup task

+You can stop a log backup task by running the `br log stop` command and restart a backup task that is stopped by using the original `--storage` directory.

+#### Stop a backup task

-You can run the `br log stop` command to stop a log backup task permanently.
+You can run the `br log stop` command to stop a log backup task.
 This command cleans up the task metadata in the backup cluster.

 Run `br log stop --help` to see the help information: